cfhaiteeh/PG-GSQL/README.md

 ####  Requirements
 You can refer to `requirements.txt`

-#### pretrained BERT
+#### Pretrained BERT
-You need download the pretrained BERT from [there](https://www.aclweb.org/anthology/2020.coling-main.33/) and put them in `/model/bert/data/`
+You need download the pretrained BERT from [there](https://drive.google.com/file/d/1-tFqErsoMZYrPdiyozFyxXGhzvgbP4S2/view?usp=sharing) and put them in `/model/bert/data/`

 ####  Dataset
 ##### Two options are available
 1) You can get dataset from  `https://github.com/taoyds/sparc` and put them in the `/data/` folder , then run the `python3 preprocess_data.py --dataset sparc` to preprocess the data.
-2) You can use our preprocessed data and  download the database from ''.
+2) You can use our preprocessed data and  download the database from [there](https://drive.google.com/file/d/1mHeGXXEj2BIo59TzPqMT5JrL2lxGdQIn/view?usp=sharing).
 #### Run model
 Train `sh ./run_sparc_pg_gsql.sh`